denmark111/esp32ServerMon/README.md

 1. Install PlatformIO vscode plugin (install vscode first if not installed)
 2. Clone this repo
 3. Open repo directory in vscode
-    - platformio will setup environment automatically
+    - platformio should setup environment automatically
     - if not, check if platformio.ini file is visiable in vscode explorer.
 4. Connect lilygo t-display s3 via USB
 5. Start compile & upload